aistrate/TypingPractice/Readme.md

 This is a program that enables you to improve typing skills such as:

 * general speed (assuming you already know how to touch-type)
-* proficiency over specific types of text (e.g., programming language source code)
+* proficiency on specific types of text (e.g., programming language source code)
-* speed over specific types of characters (e.g., numbers, symbols)
+* speed on specific types of characters (e.g., numbers, symbols)

 It includes a couple of practice text generators (import from Wikipedia articles, import from source code, generation of random characters).
 These will enable practicing on a wide variety of texts, incuding source code in the programming language of your choice.